hsynercn/Compressive-Autoencoder-for-Image/README.md

-# Compressive Autorencoder for Image
+# Compressive Autoencoder for Image

 Autoencoder usage for image compression, dimension reduction of datasets.
 Tensorflow api implementation for compression.